How to use PATH Class Search

 Course Reference Number (CRN)

-A randomly generated five-digit number, every course has its own unique CRN.
+Every course has its own unique CRN, a randomly generated five-digit number.
 You can search for courses by CRN in PATH Class Search by entering the CRN into the Keyword search field.
-The CRN is not the course number - for example, PSY 10000: Introductory Psychology has a course number of 10000 for all the Introductory Psychology sections, but one section is searchable using CRN 10868 and the other is searchable using CRN 10869.
+The CRN is not the course number.
+For example, PSY 10000: Introductory Psychology has a course number of 10000 for all the Introductory Psychology sections, but each section has a unique CRN.
+CRNs change every semester.

 Crosslisted Course